This page contains an array of information and resources — of particular use to my undergraduate students.

 • If you are planning to use information from a dictionary in an essay you’re writing, consult my “On Dictionaries” guide first.

 DOE: The University of Toronto’s Dictionary of Old English (DOE), which covers words in English before the year 1100, is behind a paywall.
-University of Toronto students’ tuition includes access: go to the U of T Library Homepage (OneSearch) and type in these exact words: “Dictionary of Old English: A to I Online”.
+University of Toronto students’ tuition includes access: go to the U of T Library Homepage (OneSearch) and type in these exact words: “Dictionary of Old English: A to I Online”, following prompts from there to sign in.
 If you type in anything different, the library page may likely take you to the wrong resource.

 MED: The University of Michigan’s Middle English Dictionary (MED), which covers words in English from the years 1000-1500, is available for free online: just click here to access it.
 (If you have trouble finding a headword, try replacing vowels with * or ? symbols; try leaving * at the end of the word you’re looking up, unless you’re looking up a verb, in which case you should use *n.)